Have you ever run into project management issues? I bet you have. Me, too.

 There are two very important things you should do.

-First, go and schedule a meeting with your boss.
-Learn what are his objectives.
-Learn what’s most important to get accomplished this year and what are the most important considerations you should have when dealing with his projects.
+First, schedule a meeting with your boss.
+Learn what his objectives are.
+Learn what’s most important to get done this year and what are the most important considerations you should have when dealing with his projects.

 Second, schedule one on ones with each and every person in the team.
 Ask about their work, be genuinely interested in their work.
 Ask about their aspirations and what they want to accomplish in life.